 - Credit: There is no minimum FICO score needed to get a cash out refi loan.
 But most lenders will have their own internal requirements for your FICO score.
 Generally, you will need to have a score of 640 to 680 to qualify.

-More qualifications as of 2017 for an FHA cash out refinance loan are as follows:
+More qualifications for an FHA cash out refinance loan are as follows:

 - FHA refinance loans for cash out can only be for owner occupied properties, not rental properties